 Moody’s Investors Service cut France’s sovereign rating by one notch to Aa1 after the market’s close on Monday, citing an uncertain fiscal outlook as a result of the weakening economy.

 While the move was expected after Standard & Poor’s issued a similar downgrade in January, the Moody’s decision was a reminder of the headwinds buffeting the global economy and the danger of contagion by the euro zone’s debt crisis.

 “The market is going to go up and down based on rhetoric coming out of Washington,” said Steven Roge, portfolio manager at RW Roge & Co in Beverly, Massachusetts.

 “Because the delta of outcomes is so gigantic - you could have us go off the fiscal cliff, Europe blow up or fiscal cliff gets passed, growth resumes, Europe grows its way out of the debt crisis - we are just waiting for direction and the fiscal cliff is that first piece of information.”

-A bright spot for the economy came in data showing U.S. housing starts rose to their highest rate in more than four years in October, suggesting the housing market recovery was gaining steam.
-The PHLX housing sector index advanced 1.4 percent, led by a 4 percent climb in PulteGroup Inc to $16.53.
+U.S. housing starts rose to their highest rate in more than four years in October, suggesting the housing market recovery was gaining steam.

-Federal Reserve Chairman Ben Bernanke will speak before the Economic Club of New York and may offer clues about the Fed’s intentions on more monetary stimulus.
+At 12:15 p.m (1715 GMT), Federal Reserve Chairman Ben Bernanke speaks before the Economic Club of New York, a speech that may offer clues about the Fed’s intentions on more monetary stimulus.
 Market participants currently expect the Fed to step up asset purchases in 2013 after Operation Twist expires.
-His remarks are scheduled for 12:15 p.m (1715 GMT).